This article may be sponsored or include a provided product or affiliate link. See the footer and Affiliate Disclaimer for full details.

 The trail has a gradual climb, and is suitable for beginner hikers, however, you will need to bring at least one bottle of water, especially if you are going to hike on a hot summer day.

-The first part of the hike takes you through a shadowy part, while about two-thirds of the hike are out in the open and snakes through the Santa Monica Mountains.
+The first part of the hike takes you through a shadowy part, while about two-thirds of the hike is out in the open and snakes through the Santa Monica Mountains.

 If you are a frequent hiker and exercise regularly, the round trip should take you no more than 2,5-3 hours.